Who is processing your data?

 - You have the right to ask us to provide a copy of the personal data that we hold about you.
 This is called a Data Subject Access Request or “DSAR”.

-- You can access information about your policy and your policy documents by logging into your Self Service Centre.
+- You can access information about your policy and your policy documents by logging into your My Account area.
 If you want to receive other personal data that BISL Limited holds then please contact us using the contact details below.
 When contacting us please describe the information you require and include the following: your full name, your date of birth, your full address and your quote/policy number.
 For security purposes we may need to ask you for further information to verify your identity.
 If you require information sending to different contact details to those held on your policy please include a copy of your passport or driving licence and proof of address such as a recent utility bill to assist us in verifying your identity.
 We might also need to ask you for additional information to help us locate the data that you are looking for.

 - Once we have all the information that we need to process your DSAR, we will respond within one month unless your DSAR is very large or complex, in which case we may need to extend this period.
 If we need to do this we will let you know.